-Mr. Boskoff has been a student of Dr. Gregory Broughton and Dr. Scott Piper.
-Caroline Helton and Stanford Olsen.
-He has also spent time working with Martin Katz, Dr. Timothy Cheek, Kathleen Kelly, Kathryn Wright, Carroll Freeman, Copeland Woodruff, Dr. Stephen Austin, Frederick Burchinal, Martha Sheil, and Steven Mcgee.
+Mr. Boskoff has been a student of Dr. Gregory Broughton, Dr. Scott Piper and Caroline Helton.
+He has also spent time working with Martin Katz, Dr. Timothy Cheek, Kathleen Kelly, Kathryn Wright, Copeland Woodruff, Dr. Stephen Austin, Frederick Burchinal, Martha Sheil, Kenneth Bozeman and Steven Mcgee.

 Mr. Boskoff is currently calling Houston, Texas his home and base of operations.

 Along with interests in opera, Mr. Boskoff finds an equal passion in the art song repertoire, modern music repertoire, and concert works.
 Since 2013, he as been apart of a dozen of recital programs ranging from new compositions, degree recitals, public outreach, and solo concert work.
 "A champion of programming," Mr. Boskoff takes tedious care in manipulating the order of the recital, making sure each performance is unique and enjoyable to the audience.
 Along with a proper program, he ensures that new works are performed on each recital and tries to expand the breadth of the repertoire heard in today's recital hall.
 He also attempts to combine several different artistic mediums in each recital to help push the recital into the 21st century of performance art; such as visual art, dance, poetry reading, monologue and technology.
 Mr. Boskoff's use of his minor in literature from The University of Georgia, brings analytical and poetic colors to the text and also influences the flow of the recital.

 Mr. Boskoff is available via email for recital/concert consultation, program planning, recital bookings and repertoire suggestions.